I’m guessing you’re reading this review because you’re not sure whether or not to pay the $49 for Jeff Lerner’s Ultimate Laptop Lifestyle.

 Instead, Jeff Lerner just babbles on and on and on about ‘how special and unique this opportunity is’ and how amazing it is to never have to work again, how great it is to sail on yachts around the world surrounded by beautiful women blah, blah, blah…

 Why get into the practicalities and give you a realistic business proposition when he can just play on your emotions.

 Jeff Lerner goes on to tell his heartbreaking sob story and tug on your heartstrings.
 I still don’t know if this is just good sales technique or outright manipulation…

 But it’s a typical scamming tactic used by scammers to get past your rationale and manipulate your emotions so you get your credit card out.

-Like the KFC guy and his top secret chicken and herbs recipe, the Ultimate Laptop Lifestyle team are the only ones who holds the secret code to making money online.
+Like the KFC guy with his top-secret chicken and herbs recipe, the Ultimate Laptop Lifestyle team are the only ones who hold the secret code to making money online.